 This Eggless Cranberry Orange Bread has a moist and tender crumb.
 It’s sweet and tangy, and the glaze takes it over the top.
-Perfect for breakfast, brunch dessert, or a snack with coffee or tea!
+Perfect for breakfast, brunch, dessert, or a snack with coffee or tea!
+The recipe includes step-by-step photos and lots of tips.

 Quick Bread is one of my favorite things to bake, and this Eggless Cranberry Orange Bread is not just wholly delicious but beautiful.

-It is super moist and tender with the perfect amount of sweetness and just a hint of tart.
+It is super moist and tender, with the perfect amount of sweetness and just a hint of tartness.
 Coated in an irresistible orange glaze, this easy, quick bread recipe is easy to make with pantry staples that you’ll already have on hand.

-I recommend making two cranberry-orange loaves because trust me, it will disappear quickly.
+I recommend making two cranberry-orange loaves because, trust me, they will disappear quickly.

 Let’s get baking!